chengzeyi/vicuna-7b-delta-v0/README.md

 ---

 **NOTE: New version available**
-Please check out a newer and better version https://huggingface.co/lmsys/vicuna-7b-delta-v1.1
+Please check out a newer version of the weights at https://huggingface.co/lmsys/vicuna-7b-delta-v1.1
+If you still want to use this old version, please see the compatibility and difference between different versions at https://github.com/lm-sys/FastChat/blob/main/docs/vicuna_weights_version.md

 **NOTE: This "delta model" cannot be used directly.**
 Users have to apply it on top of the original LLaMA weights to get actual Vicuna weights.